Kanheri Caves: Great Chaitya (Cave No.3)

-The sculpture on the front screen wall is apparently a copy of that in the same position at Karle, but rather better executed, indeed, they are the best carved figures in these caves; the rock in this place happens to be peculiarly close grained, and the style of dress of the figures is that of the age of the great Satakarnis.
-The earrings are heavy and some of them oblong, while the anklets of the women are very heavy, and the turbans wrought with great care.
+The sculptured front screen is a copy of Karla's and in the same position, but rather better executed; indeed, it holds the best carved figures in these caves.
+The cave rock happens to be close-grained, this granting a peculiarly unique beauty to the figures.
+The style of dress of the figures is that of the age of the great Satakarnis: the oblong earrings and anklets of the women are very heavy, with the male turbans wrought with great care.
 This style of dress never occurs in any of the later caves or frescoes.
-They may with confidence be regarded as of the age of the cave.
-Not so with the images above them, among which are several of Buddha and two standing figures of the Bodhisattva Avalokiteswara, which all may belong to a later period.
-So also does the figure of Buddha in the front wall at the left end of the veranda, under which is an inscription containing the name of Buddhaghosha, in letters of about the sixth century.
+These sculptures may be dated with confidence as of the same age as the cave.
+Not so, however, with the images above them, including several of the Buddha and two standing figures of the bodhisattva Avalokiteswara, all belonging to a later period.
+This also applies to the figure of the Buddha in the front wall at the left end of the veranda, under which is an inscription containing the name of Buddhaghosa, in lettering of about the sixth century.

-The verandah has two pillars in front, and the screen above them is carried up with five openings above.
+The verandah has two pillars in front, and the screen above contains five openings.
 In the left side of the court are two rooms, one entered through the other, but evidently of later date than the cave.
-The outer one has a good deal of sculpture in it.
-On each side of the court is an attached pillar; on the top of that on the west side are four lions, as at Karle; on the other are three fat squat figures similar to those on the pillar in the court of the Jaina Cave, known as Indra Sabha, at Ellora; these probably supported a wheel.
-In front of the verandah there has been a wooden porch.
+The outer room bears a good deal of sculpture.
+On each side of the court is an attached pillar; on the top of the western pillar rest four lions, as at Karla; on the eastern pillar are three fat, squat figures, similar to those on the pillar in the court of the Jaina Cave (Indra Sabha) at Ellora; the squat figures probably supported a dharmachakra or dharma wheel.
+In front of the verandah there was once a wooden porch.